The End is Near for Windows 7. Are YOU Prepared for it?

 It also means Microsoft likely won’t offer help or support when you’ll inevitably encounter problems.

 This doesn’t mean Windows 7 will stop working on January 14, 2020 – you’ll still be able to use Windows 7.
 However, just because you can use Windows 7 in its End of Life status, doesn’t mean you should.
+Continuing to use Windows 7 after January 14, 2020 not only puts your entire office network at risk, it also means your company is no longer HIPAA and/or PCI compliant.

 The main issue with using Windows 7 is that it won’t be patched or supported, and this leaves you extremely vulnerable to any new and ongoing threats.